SammSM/Armenian_characters_classification/README.md

 - **Matplotlib** — Visualizing images and plotting loss/accuracy graphs.
 - **Pickle** — Saving/loading machine learning models (use cautiously for Keras models).
 - Other Keras modules: layers, optimizers, callbacks (EarlyStopping).

 ---

+## 🔄 Data Preprocessing and Augmentation

+- Images are loaded as grayscale, reshaped to (64x64x1).
+- Augmented data from the `augmented_dataset/` folder is merged with original data.
+- Data is normalized and one-hot encoded for 78 classes.
+- Training data is shuffled before training.

+---